intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/webui_quickstart.md

 # Use Text Generation WebUI on Windows with Intel GPU

-This quickstart guide walks you through setting up and using the [Text Generation WebUI](https://github.com/intel-analytics/text-generation-webui) (a Gradio WebUI for running Large Language Models) with `bigdl-llm`.
+This quickstart guide walks you through setting up and using the [Text Generation WebUI](https://github.com/intel-analytics/text-generation-webui) (a Gradio WebUI for running Large Language Models) with `ipex-llm`.

 A preview of the WebUI in action is shown below: